AmineBennani7/neural-network-projects/README.md

 - **Dataset:** A dataset of images containing cats and dogs, with labels indicating the class of each image.

 ### Note
 The implementation of data augmentation in this project is currently incomplete and may cause errors during training.
-Despite the addition of data augmentation to improve the model's performance, issues remain unresolved.
 The project is not yet fully functional, and additional work is needed to address these errors.

 ## 5. Kitchen Utensils Classification with Transfer Learning